JonathanUhler/Period-Countdown/README.md

 # Preface Warning
 Thank you for using Period-Countdown.
 Before you continue, please read and accept this preface warning:
 1) There is no guarantee Period-Countdown will have an accurate schedule.
 Always check with teachers and schools about changes in schedules.
 Do not blame Period-Countdown or its developers for tardies or absences!
+2) Period-Countdown, upon first launch, will create a directory at ~/.periodcountdown in which it will store two JSON files for the school and user data.
+These files are needed for Period-Countdown to function
-2) While the Period-Countdown developers try to make the app as foolproof as possible, there is no guarantee that all the code will work perfectly.
+3) While the Period-Countdown developers try to make the app as foolproof as possible, there is no guarantee that all the code will work perfectly.
 If you encounter issues or have a feature request, please see the Github page online at https://github.com/JonathanUhler/Period-Countdown/issues

 # Installation
-*Note: The installation process will be expanded in the future, but currently only supports MacOS (see issue #13 for more information, or consider contributing if you have knowledge on building for Windows and Linux!)*\
+*Note: The installation process will be expanded in the future, but currently only supports Unit-based operating systems (Mac and Linux) (see issue #13 for more information, or consider contributing if you have knowledge on building for Windows and Linux!)*\

 ## MacOS
 ### MacOS Installation